Arithmetic Expression Evaluation

 It refers to the analogous notation in which the operator is placed after its two operands.
 Again, no parentheses is required in Reverse Polish notation, i.e.,

-Stack organized computers are better suited for post-fix notation then the traditional infix ntation.
-Thus the infix notation must be converted to the post-fix notation.
-The conversion from infix notation to post-fix notation must take into consideration the operational hierarchy.
+Stack-organized computers are better suited for post-fix notation than the traditional infix notation.
+Thus, the infix notation must be converted to the postfix notation.
+The conversion from infix notation to postfix notation must take into consideration the operational hierarchy.

 There are 3 levels of precedence for 5 binary operators as given below:

 Highest: Exponentiation (^) Next highest: Multiplication (*) and division (/) Lowest: Addition (+) and Subtraction (-)